 Bis-phenol A (BPA) is used in the production of epoxy resins and polycarbonate plastics and frequently remains in these materials.
 In vitro and in vivo experiments show that BPA exhibits weak estrogenic activity by binding to and activating estrogen receptors.
 Suspected effects of modified endocrine functions may be reduced fertility, altered development, and cancer in estrogen-sensitive tissues.
 Infants and children are particularly at risk due to their still developing neurological and endocrine systems and the fact that their ability to detoxify and eliminate substances such as BPA is immature.
 This concern led to a change in the plastic used for baby bottles and other containers, which removes BPA from the plastic, allowing manufacturer’s to claim their products are “BPA free”.
 Despite this reduction of BPA in current food packaging, BPA is still present in our environment due to BPA-containing waste in landfills or ocean trash.
 The environmental sources, though at low levels, are a particular concern for the exposure of infants and children and also for aquatic organisms.

-The goals of this project are to obtain fluorescence data for BPA using sugar glasses as a solid matrix and to explore the effects of temperature and time on the leaching of BPA-containing materials into water samples.
+The goals of this project are to obtain fluorescence data for BPA and to explore the effects of temperature and time on the leaching of BPA-containing materials into water samples.
+This research is funded by a J. D. Patterson Grant.

 The Life and Works of Frederick Sanger, Nobel Laureate in Chemistry 1958, Nobel Laureate in Chemistry 1980